-- Information-theoretically private protocols, the study of which was initiated by Ben-Or, Goldwasser, and Wigderson [4] and Chaum, Crépeau, and Damgaard [7], rely on the assumption that a constant fraction of the agents are "honest" (or "obedient" in the terminology of distributed algorithmic mechanism design [12]), i.e., that they follow the protocol perfectly even if they know that doing so will lead to an outcome that is not as desirable to them as one that would result from their deviating from the protocol; clearly, this assumption is antithetical to the main premise of mechanism design, which is that all agents will behave strategically, deviating from protocols when and only when doing so will improve the outcome from their points of view; - Multiparty protocols that use cryptography to achieve privacy, the study of which was initiated by Yao [23,24], rely on (plausible but currently unprovable) complexity-theoretic assumptions.
+- Information-theoretically private protocols, the study of which was initiated by Ben-Or, Goldwasser, and Wigderson [4] and Chaum, Crépeau, and Damgaard [7], rely on the assumption that a constant fraction of the agents are "honest" (or "obedient" in the terminology of distributed algorithmic mechanism design [12]), i.e., that they follow the protocol perfectly even if they know that doing so will lead to an outcome that is not as desirable to them as one that would result from their deviating from the protocol; clearly, this assumption is antithetical to the main premise of mechanism design, which is that all agents will behave strategically, deviating from protocols when and only when doing so will improve the outcome from their points of view; - Multiparty protocols that use cryptography to achieve privacy, the study of which was initiated by Yao [24,25], rely on (plausible but currently unprovable) complexity-theoretic assumptions.
 Often, they are also very communication-intensive (see, e.g., [6] for an explanation of why some of the deficiencies of the Vickrey auction cannot be solved via cryptography).
 Moreover, sometimes the deployment cryptographic machinery is infeasible (over the years, many cryptographic variants of the current interdomain routing protocol, BGP, were proposed, but not deployed due to the infeasibility of deploying a global Internet-wide PKI infrastructure and the real-time computational cost of verifying signatures).
-For some mechanisms of interest, efficient cryptographic protocols have been obtained (see, e.q., [9, 19]).
+For some mechanisms of interest, efficient cryptographic protocols have been obtained (see, e.g., [9,19]).

 In certain scenarios, the demand for perfect privacy preservation cannot be relaxed.
 In such cases, if the function cannot be computed in a privacy-preserving manner without the use of cryptography, there is no choice but to resort to a cryptographic protocol.
 There is an extensive body of work on cryptography-based identity protocols, and we are not offering our notion of PAR as an extension of that work.
+(In fact, the framework described here might be applied to SMFE protocols by replacing indistinguishability by computational indistinguishability.
+However, this does not appear to yield any new insights.)